... I suppose the joke is on me.

 Are we such easy prey?

-I love how the cliche of the starving artist has essentially translated to "the starving writer".
+I love how the cliche of the starving artist has essentially translated to

 Apparently, we are a most pathetic lot.